pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Defining an event-driven system
 ===============================

-Rather than manually constructing the applications and pulling and processing events, we can use the library's :class:`~eventsourcing.system.System` class to indicate which application is the "leader" and which is the "follower".
-In this way, just like the persistence infrastructure that each application will use can be defined when the applications are constructed, also the manner in which the events will be pulled and processed can be defined when the system is run.
+Just like an application can be defined independently of concrete persistence infrastructure, we can define which applications follow which other applications independently of the manner in which domain events are pulled and processed.
+For this purpose, we can use the library's :class:`~eventsourcing.system.System` class to specify a list of "pipes".

+In the example below, we define a system with one "pipe" that has the ``DogSchool`` application followed by the ``Counters`` application.

 .. code-block:: python